 SPRING: Students continue with a more in-depth study of affordable housing issues, while at the same time working on a variety of documents which are part of an actual affordable housing transaction, and having an opportunity to meet clients, attend public hearings, and nurture a further understanding of the affordable housing arena.

-For thorough preparation and to reflect the issues most relevant to practitioners, the program is organized into 4 components: Regular and concentrated courses, internships, and site visits.*
+For thorough preparation and to reflect the issues most relevant to practitioners, the Real Property Development LL.M. program is organized into 4 components: Regular (foundational and elective) courses, concentrated courses, internships, and site visits.*

 Foundational, Semester-Long Course